IBM/maximo-labs/MkDocs/mvi_8.4/docs/exerciseOne/exercise1-2.md

     ![img](/img/mvi_8.4/img-exerciseOne/exercise1-2/training.png){: style="height:400px;width:1000px"}

+!!! note
+    You can either wait for your model to be finished training and skip to deploying the model you created, or use the model provided in the box folder.

 <b>Deploy Model:</b> While your model is training, we are going to deploy the model that was given to you as part of the lab artifacts.
 The model was trained using over 2,000 images.
 Therefore, it will be significantly more accurate than the model you just created.